 Make sure that the heat indicator lights are off and that the cooktop is cool.
-Remove the excess burned-on substance with a single-edged razor scraper (not included).
-Hold the scraper at an angle of about 30° to the surface and then scrape off the burned-on matter (Fig. 5.1).
+Remove the excess burned-on substance with a single-edged razor scraper.
+Hold the scraper at an angle of about 30° to the surface and then scrape off the burned-on matter.